alliancecrusader/phonetic-farsi/README.md

 There are 3 settings for the keyboard that can be toggled ON and OFF.

 ## Ligature Completion and Honorifics
-Whether to enable the addition of ligature completion and honorifics when typing, e.g. "محمد" to "ﷴ (﵌)‏"
+Whether to enable the addition of ligature completion and honorifics when typing, e.g. "محمد" to "ﷴ (﵌)‏" (which can be done by pressing Shift + Backquote (Tilde) Key).

 CTRL SHIFT + 1 to enable
 <br>